 Advantages of BSI PAS 108 Tyre Bales: A New Sustainable Use for a Problem Waste

-A simple act by WRAP should revolutionise the use of tyre bales in civil engineering and landscape applications, sustainably using this material where otherwise resources would be wasted in their disposal.
+A simple act by WRAP in 2008 revolutionised the use of tyre bales in UK civil engineering and landscape applications, sustainably using this material where otherwise resources would be wasted at their disposal.

 Certainly, the last time I bought a new tyre, the garage added several pounds to my bill for disposing of the old one.

 A number of landfill operators have been using whole tyres for leachate drainage within landfills for some years as an engineering material.
 The feedback we have received suggests that they have found that using tyres as drainage layers in landfills provides adequate flow capabilities, at close to zero cost for this “leachate drainage material”.